AkBKukU/DemonetizationDetection/README.md

 Youtube Data and Analyics APIs to get data associated with your youtube account.

 ## Notes about the code
-There are two values at the top of `detect.py` that can be changed to get better results based on your channel.
-The `days` variable is how many days back worth of data the program requests from the server.
-This is averaged to get one result .
-The `threshold` value is the minimum percentage of monetized views to be considered typical.
+There are three values at the top of `detect.py` that can be changed to get better results based on your channel.

+ - `days`: Is how many days back worth of data the program requests from the server.
+This is averaged to get one result.
+ - `threshold`: Is the minimum percentage of monetized views to be considered typical.
 Setting this higher may trigger false positives and setting it lower will make it less likely to flag videos.
+ - `views_for_confidence`: Is the number of views a video needs to have for a high level of confidence that it is demonetized.

 ## My Youtube Experience as it relates to this
 On [my Youtube channel](https://www.youtube.com/AkBKukU) I get around 300 daily